Top tips for making a complaint

 Provide evidence

-- Send copies of relevant documents – but only those that will help the complaint officer understand your complaint or provide evidence to support it.
-Make sure you keep copies yourself - you may want to keep any original documents and send copies of these with your complaint.
+- Send copies of relevant documents – but only those that will help the complaint officer understand your complaint or give evidence to support it.
+Make sure you keep the original documents yourself.

 - Keep notes of any telephone calls about the complaint, including the name of the person you spoke to.
-This may be important later.
+This may be helpful later.

 Check it through